Get on the Mesh

 LoRa radio

 A pair of RNode devices or a cheap LoRa32 board lets you connect to the mesh over radio, with no internet required.
 Line-of-sight links of 10–30km are common.
+Nomad Navigator's interface discovery can auto-detect connected radio hardware.
 Your node can simultaneously be on the TCP backbone and the LoRa mesh — same identity, same hash, reachable over both.

 Raspberry Pi node